SesinIvan/smart-drag-and-drop-cards/README.md

-# Relocatable Drag and Drop Cards
+# Smart Drag and Drop Cards

 My experimental asset for **Godot 4.x** to add mechanics for transferring cards within a single field (a battlefield or a player's hand)